apache/horaedb/docs/dev/architeture.md

 The levels of metadata adopted by CeresDB is similar to PostgreSQL: `Catalog > Schema > Table`, but they are only used as namespace.

-At present, `Catalog` and `Schema` have two different kinds of implementation for stand-alone and distributed mode because some strategies to generate ids and ways to persist meta data differ in different mode.
+At present, `Catalog` and `Schema` have two different kinds of implementation for stand-alone and distributed mode because some strategies to generate ids and ways to persist metadata differ in different mode.

 ### Query Engine
 module path: https://github.com/CeresDB/ceresdb/tree/main/query_engine

 `Query Engine` is responsible for creating, optimizing and executing query plan given a SQL and now such work is mainly delegated to [DataFusion](https://github.com/apache/arrow-datafusion).

-Besides the basic functions of SQL, CeresDB also defines some customized query protocols and optimization rules for some specific query plans by utilizing the extensibility provided by [DataFusion](https://github.com/apache/arrow-datafusion).
+In addition to the basic functions of SQL, CeresDB also defines some customized query protocols and optimization rules for some specific query plans by utilizing the extensibility provided by [DataFusion](https://github.com/apache/arrow-datafusion).
 For example, the implementation of `PromQL` is implemented in this way and read it if you are interested.

 ### Pluggable Table Engine
 module path: https://github.com/CeresDB/ceresdb/tree/main/table_engine